epinio/docs/docs/tutorials/single-dev-workflow.md

 documentation.

-Epinio also creates a new `ingress route`, which allows you to access your application when it's deployed.
+Epinio also creates a new `ingress route`, which you use access your application when it's deployed.

 Epinio handles the whole process, which enables you to concentrate on your application rather than its deployment details.

-As an example, we deploy a simple application:
+As an example, this deploys a simple application:

 ```shell
 # Example code: https://github.com/epinio/example-12factor